kgpolte/MIDI_Sync/README.md

 # MIDI_Sync

- ## v0.3 BETA

-# Changes:
+# Recent Changes:
 Switched from using the Adafruit MIDIUSB library to Lathoub's [Arduino-USBMIDI](https://github.com/lathoub/Arduino-USBMIDI/tree/master), which required a complete rewriting of the code.
 This was necessary to fix issues with inconsistent clock pulses.
 The 24ppqn output is much smoother now, and perfectly usable, but could still probably be improved.

-Went back to using digitalWrite() to update the output pins.
-This allows the code to remain a bit more modular in anticipation of future updates including additional outputs and controls.
+I've been waffling on using digitalWrite() vs. direct port manipulation but have decided to stick with the latter for now as Pam's Pro workout seems to freak out a lot less, even though the clock traces look more or less the same either way, interestingly.

 # Description: